erincatto/box2c/docs/collision.md

 The Box2D algorithm for dealing with ghost collisions only supports one-sided collision.
 The front face is to the right when looking from the first vertex towards the second vertex.
-This matches the CCW winding order used by polygons.
+This matches the counter-clockwise winding order used by polygons.

 ### Smooth segment
 Smooth segments use a concept called *ghost vertices* that Box2D can use to eliminate ghost collisions.